Team-managed space permissions

 Edit any due date

-This permission allows people to change the value of the default Due date field on any of your project’s issues.
+This permission allows people to change the value of the default Due date field on any of your space’s work items.

 Organizations with strict compliance or traceability requirements may reserve this permission for team leaders or project managers.

-This permission is similar to the Schedule Issues permission in company-managed projects.
+This permission is similar to the Schedule work items permission in company-managed spaces.

-This permission allows people to alter the summary and description, and change the value of fields that aren’t restricted by another permission (like the Assign issues or Edit reporters permissions).
+This permission allows people to alter the summary and description, and change the value of fields that aren’t restricted by another permission (like the Assign work items or Edit reporters permissions).

 Open organizations encourage teams to keep each other’s work up to date by adjusting fields when viewing tasks throughout the course of their work.
 The ability to clarify descriptions and update fields is especially handy for team members who may review tasks during shared rituals like standup meetings, planning meetings, board grooming sessions, or project kick-off meetings.
 Organizations with strict compliance or traceability requirements may reserve this permission for team leaders or project managers.